antonsaga/azure-defender-sentinel-lab/README.md

 # Azure Defender & Sentinel Security Lab

-This repository documents a hands-on Azure security lab focused on building, observing, and improving a cloud security monitoring environment using Microsoft Defender for Cloud and Microsoft Sentinel.
+This project simulates a real-world cloud security monitoring environment using Microsoft Defender for Cloud and Microsoft Sentinel.

-The goal of this lab is to develop and demonstrate practical security operations skills, including cloud posture management, endpoint protection, SIEM onboarding, detection engineering, and investigation workflows, using real Azure services rather than simulated tooling.
+The lab focuses on how security analysts actually work in practice — onboarding systems, improving security posture, building detections, and investigating alerts using real telemetry.

+Rather than following a certification-style setup, this environment was built to reflect day-to-day SOC and cloud security workflows.

+---

+## What This Lab Demonstrates

+- Azure security configuration and cloud environment setup
+- Microsoft Defender for Cloud onboarding and posture analysis
+- Microsoft Sentinel (SIEM) deployment and data integration
+- Detection engineering using KQL
+- Alert validation through simulated attacker activity
+- SOC-style investigation and triage using endpoint telemetry

 ---